Women and Alcoholism

 Usually, there’s a higher emotional attachment associated with regular alcohol use as compared to moderate drinking.
 For example, moderate drinkers will only have a glass of wine after dinner every once in a while, whereas a regular drinker will consume alcohol to feel good.
 At this stage, you’re liable to become dependent on alcohol for many aspects of your life and are at high risk of developing an addiction.

 Many people tend to use the terms “alcohol dependence” and “alcohol addiction” interchangeably.
 However, they represent two different facets of alcoholism — you can be dependent on alcohol but not yet addicted.

-The third stage of alcoholism, dependence, manifests through an attachment to alcohol that is seriously interfering with your life and daily routine.
+The third stage of women and alcoholism, dependence, manifests through an attachment to alcohol that is seriously interfering with your life and daily routine.
 Once installed, dependence increases your tolerance to the substance and decreases its effects unless the amount consumed is increased.
 As a result, you’ll find yourself drinking larger quantities of alcohol to experience the desired level of drunkenness.

 At the same time, you’ll start to develop common substance abuse symptoms, such as withdrawal.

 When you reach the fourth and last stage of alcoholism, you no longer drink for pleasure.
 Alcohol addiction produces an intense psychological and physical craving for the substance.
 This carving does not go away until you start drinking again.

 At this stage, your substance abuse is likely interfering with the personal, professional and social aspects of your life.
 Addiction may also cause compulsive behaviors and interrupt sleep patterns.

 The harmful effects of alcohol on your body start from the moment you take your first sip.
 These include: